conacts/obsidian/110 Vectors.md

 $$i=\{1, 0\} \quad j=\{0, 1\}$$

 ##### Zero Vector
-A vector with no x or y compontent, equivalent to (0, 0).
+A vector with no x or y component, equivalent to (0, 0).
 $$\overrightarrow{0}=\{0, 0, ...\}$$

 ##### Parallel Vectors